UAL Teaching Scholars

 - Professional development support to become a Senior Fellow of the Higher Education Academy (HEA)

-- Be teaching and/or supporting learning at UAL
+- Have a current teaching or learning support role at UAL

 - Be employed on a minimum 0.4 FTE contract

-- Have 18 month’s service at the University prior to making an application
+- Have 18 month’s service at UAL prior to making an application

 - Have a PgCert in higher education teaching and learning or academic practice (or equivalent)

 - Be a Fellow of the Higher Education Academy

 How to apply

 You'll need to complete an application and reference form, and provide a CV outlining your relevant academic and professional experience.